Updated February 2026.

-These 2 facts contributed to create the belief, that many still hold today, that Galician is an inferior language, that if you want to do well in life, you must speak Spanish and not Galician.
-This explains why during that period many names of towns (and family names too) were changed to make them sound more Spanish.
+All of this contributed to create the belief, that many still hold today, that Galician is an inferior language, that if you want to do well in life, you must speak Spanish and not Galician.

 Not every town has 2 names, but there are several well-known Camino towns where this happens.
 Wikipedia, for instance, tends to favour the Spanish name.
 Certain apps will only display the Spanish name too.